DieFrauen/Backlog-Series-6/Backlog Series VI - Power of Six (README).txt

 * The most flexible, versatile and weirdly interactive engine for hard locking the opponent's plays.
 Potentially VERY OPPRESSIVE for no good reason.

-* its locks can persist against a single chokepoint, needing immediate answers through other channels, which can also be ckhoked to maintain abusive pressure.
+* its locks can persist against a single chokepoint, needing immediate answers through other channels, which can also be choked to maintain abusive pressure.

 * Can completely swing tempo in your favor thanks to its deck stacking means.
 Netting massive momentum and economy gains against helpless opponents.
 It wins big.